Mohamedemad4/hiremeAnghami/README.md

 - the song should be located in the `SONG_DIR_PATH` under the name of the `song_media_name` param

 ## Omen
-Frontend and basic Backend that talks to Venator and back, Keep the user happy while things are happening in the background.
+Frontend and basic Backend that talks to Venator and back.
+Keep the user happy while things are happening in the background.

-This didn't need to be it's own service.
-But i wanted to learn Phoenix and yeah. worth it.
+# Deployment
+- ```docker-compose up``` this will build and setup everything.
+- open [localhost:4000](http://localhost:4000) in your browser.